School of Art and Visual Studies

-Miriam Kienle is an Assistant Professor of Art History at the University of Kentucky, specializing in modern, contemporary, and American art.
+Miriam Kienle is an Associate Professor of Art History at the University of Kentucky, specializing in modern, contemporary, and American art.
 Kienle’s teaching and research interests include gender & sexuality, critical theory, new media, curatorial studies, and the digital humanities.
 Her current book project, “Unworked Network: The Queer Connectivity of Ray Johnson's Correspondence Art,” analyzes Johnson’s role as an initiator of the international correspondence art movement through the lenses of network studies, queer theory, and histories of interpersonal communication.
 Her teaching and research have been supported by grants and fellowships from the American Council of Learned Societies (ACLS), Henry Luce Foundation, J. Paul Getty Foundation, Association of Historians of American Art (AHAA), Great Meadows Foundation, University of Kentucky’s Vice President for Research, and Illinois Program for Research in the Humanities (IPRH).
 In 2017, she guest edited a volume of Artl@s Bulletin on “Visualizing Networks: Approaches to Network Analysis in Art History."
 Her writings have also appeared in such publications as Feminist Studies, Oxford Art Journal, Media-N, Panorama, Nierika, and Art Papers, among others.
 Additionally, Kienle has curated exhibitions at venues such as the Smithsonian Archives of American Art’s Fleischman Gallery (Washington, DC), Krannert Art Museum (Champaign, IL), São Roque Museum (Lisbon, PT), Burlington City Arts Center (Burlington, VT), Dorsky Curatorial Projects (New York), and Parachute Factory (Lexington, KY).
 Kienle is also the regional coordinator for The Feminist Art Project (TFAP).